 Figure 11 presents the zero curves on December 30, 2010 estimated based on the Steeley model and the NS model.
-In Section 3A, we pointed out the flat shape of the curve near zero for short-term maturities as one of the features of the JGB interest rate term structure.
-The curve estimated based on the Steeley model takes that type of shape.
+In Section III.A, we pointed out the flat shape of the curve near zero for short-term maturities as one of the features of the JGB interest rate term structure.
+The curve estimated based on the Steeley model takes this type of shape.

 Figure 12 presents the comparison of the two models' curves on August 20, 2008.
-Around that time, against the backdrop of a rise in the price of JGB futures, the prices of JGBs with remaining maturities of around seven years rose relative to those of other JGBs.
+Around this time, against the backdrop of a rise in the price of JGB futures, the prices Comparative Analysis of Zero Coupon Yield Curve Estimation Methods Using JGB Price Data of JGBs with remaining maturities of around seven years rose relative to those of other JGBs.
 This means that the seven-year interest rate was low compared with the six- and eight-year interest rates.
 In fact, the zero curve estimated by the Steeley model captures this kind of yield curve shape.
 In contrast, the zero curve estimated by the NS model does not capture this unevenness from the six-year through the eight-year interest rates.
 It seems that the Steeley model is able to capture this shape because of its high locality.